Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

 \section{Defining LMTP effects under competing risks}

-Assume that at each time point $t=1,\ldots\tau$, we measure $(D_t, Y_t, L_t, A_t, C_t)$ on each of $i=1,\ldots, n$ study participants, where $L_t$ denotes time-varying covariates, $A_t$ denotes a vector of exposure variables at time $t$, $C_t$ denotes an indicator of loss-to-follow-up (equal to one if the unit remains on study at time $t+1$ and equal to zero otherwise), $D_t$ is an indicator of the competing event occurring on or before time $t$, and $Y_t$ denotes an indicator of the event of interest occurring on or before time $t$.
+Assume that at each time point $t=1,\ldots\tau$, we measure $X_t=(D_t, Y_t, L_t, A_t, C_t)$ on each of $i=1,\ldots, n$ study participants, where $L_t$ denotes time-varying covariates, $A_t$ denotes a vector of treatments at time $t$, $C_t$ denotes an indicator of loss-to-follow-up (equal to one if the unit remains on study at time $t+1$ and equal to zero otherwise), $D_t$ denotes an indicator of the competing event occurring on or before time $t$, and \corr{$Y_t$ denotes an indicator of the event of interest not having occurred on or by time $t$.} Baseline covariates are included in $L_1$.
 At the end of the study, we measure the outcome of interest $Y_{\tau+1}$.
-We let $D_1=Y_1=0$, meaning that all participants have not experienced the event of interest or the competing event at the beginning of the study.
-We let $R_t=\one\{D_t=0, Y_t=0\}$ denote an indicator that neither the event of interest nor the competing event have occurred by $t$.
+We let \corr{$D_1=0$ and $Y_1=1$,} meaning that participants have not experienced the event of interest nor the competing event at the beginning of the study.
+We let \corr{$R_t=\one\{D_t=0, Y_t=1\}$} denote an indicator that neither the event of interest nor the competing event have occurred by time $t$, \corr{and $Z_t=\one\{D_t=1, Y_t=1\}$ denote an indicator that the event of interest has not occurred but the competing event has}.
 Assume monotone loss-to-follow-up so that $C_t=0$ implies $C_k=0$ for all $k>t$, in which case all data become degenerate for $k > t$.
-In this work we are interested in a scenario where occurrence of the competing event precludes occurrence of the event of interest.
+In this work, we are interested in a scenario where occurrence of the competing event precludes occurrence of the event of interest.
 For example, in a study looking to assess the effect of hypertension medications on the likelihood of a stroke, death for reasons other than a stroke is a competing event.
-In this notation, we have $Y_t=1$ if $Y_{t-1}=1$, $D_t=1$ if $D_{t-1}=1$, and $Y_t=0$ if $D_t=1$ and $Y_{t-1}=0$, since the competing event precludes occurrence of the event of interest.
-Let $X_i$ denote the observed data for subject $i$.
+In this notation, we have \corr{$Y_t=0$ if $Y_{t-1}=0$}, $D_t=1$ if $D_{t-1}=1$, \corr{and $Y_t=1$ if $D_t=1$ and $Y_{t-1}=1$}, since the competing event precludes occurrence of the event of interest.
+Let $X_i = (X_{1,i}, \ldots, X_{\tau, i})$ denote the observed data for subject $i$ across all time points $t=1,\ldots\tau$.
 We let $\P f = \int f(x)\dd \P(x)$ for a given function $f(x)$.
 We use $\Pn$ to denote the empirical distribution of $X_1,\ldots\,X_n$, and assume $\P$ is an element of the nonparametric statistical model defined as all continuous densities on $X$ with respect to a dominating measure $\nu$.
 We let $\E$ denote the expectation with respect to $\P$, i.e., $\E\{f(X)\} = \int f(x)\dd\P(x)$.
 We also let $||f||^2$ denote the $L_2(\P)$ norm $\int f^2(x)\dd\P(x)$.
-We use $\bar W_t = (W_1,\ldots, W_t)$ to denote the past history of a variable $W$, use $\ubar W_t = (W_t,\ldots, W_\tau)$ to denote the future of a variable, and use $H_t = (\bar L_t, \bar A_{t-1})$ to denote the history of the time-varying covariates and the treatment process up until just before time $t$. $\bar W$ denotes the entire history $(W_1,\ldots,W_\tau)$ of a variable.
+We use $\bar W_t = (W_1,\ldots, W_t)$ to denote the past history of a variable $W$, use $\ubar W_t = (W_t,\ldots, W_\tau)$ to denote the future of a variable, and use $H_t = (\bar D_t, \bar Y_t, \bar L_t, \bar A_{t-1})$ to denote the history of the time-varying covariates and the treatment process until just before time $t$. $\bar W$ denotes the entire history $(W_1,\ldots,W_\tau)$ of a variable.
 By convention, variables with an index $t\leq 0$ are defined as the null set, expectations conditioning on a null set are marginal, products of the type $\prod_{t=k}^{k-1}b_t$ and $\prod_{t=0}^0b_t$ are equal to one, and sums of the type $\sum_{t=k}^{k-1}b_t$ and $\sum_{t=0}^0b_t$ are equal to zero.
 For vectors $u$ and $v$, $u\le v$ denotes point-wise inequalities.

 We formalize the definition of the causal effects using a non-parametric structural equation model \citep{Pearl00}.
 Specifically, for each time point $t$, we assume the existence of deterministic functions $f_{D,t}$, $f_{Y,t}$, $f_{L,t}$, $f_{A,t}$, $f_{C,t}$, such that